 ABOUT

-1. Creating a national community of professionals that share an interest in specific areas; improve networking and mutual support / learning.
+1. Creating a national community of professionals that share an interest in specific areas, improving networking and mutual support/learning.

 2. Increasing access to a selection of relevant research articles and education resources.

-3. Providing a venue to connect with others to work on specific projects relating to self-learning (CPD, CME articles), research projects, education initiatives, advocacy, AGM presentations etc.).
+3. Providing a venue to connect with others to work on specific projects relating to self-learning (CPD, CME articles), research projects, education initiatives, advocacy, presentations, etc.

-4. Providing a venue to connect with external organizations also working in the SIG area of focus.
+4. Providing a venue to connect with external organizations in the area of focus.

-6. Creating a virtual place for asynchronous online discussion of a topic for a practice/ clinical discussion
+6. Creating a virtual place for asynchronous online discussion.

 Note: To remain a member of a SIG, you need to be a CGS member.